sgpinkus/audio-trap/README.md

     audio-trap [--ui]

-Program is launched from command line via executable.
-There is only one optional command line option `--ui` to start the GUI which allows you to easily change the configuration and see status.
+There is only one optional command line option `--ui` to start the GUI which allows you to easily change/tune the configuration and see output status.
+Once tuned can run the recorder in the background or what ever.
+Each recording will be dumped to `<outputDir>/audio-<datetime>.<ext>` indefinitely.

 # Build and Installation